MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-aut-fi-sample.md

   - **Header:** Add the following field:
     - **Store name** and **Tax Identification Number** fields, so that the company name and identity number are printed receipts.
 Alternatively, you can add the company name and identity number to the layout as free-format text.
     - **Store address**, **Date**, **Time 24H**, **Receipt Number**, and **Register number** fields.
-    - **Continuous Number**: This field identifies the number of cash transaction in the fiscal registrator;
+    - **Continuous Number**: This field identifies the number of cash transaction in the fiscal registration service;
   - **Lines:** Add the following fields:
     - **Item name**,
     - **Qty**,
     - **Total price with tax**,
-    - **Tax Retail Print Code**: This field dysplays the code corresponding to the tax group.
+    - **Tax Retail Print Code**: This field displays the code corresponding to the tax group.
   - **Footer:** Add the following fields:
     - Tax fields, so that the receipt tax amounts for each tax rate are printed.
 For example, add the **Tax Id**, **Tax percentage**, and **Tax amounts** fields to one line of the layout.
     - Payment fields, so that the payment amounts for each payment method are printed.
 For example, add the **Tender name** and **Tender amount** fields to one line of the layout.